 My grandchildren are moving into their teenage years.
 It’s hard to find novels that aren’t romance or vampire.
-Many of the books classified YA either assume early dating relationships and sexual activity.
-There is superficial treatment of important decisions, such as unwed teen pregnancy.
+Many of the books classified YA assume early dating relationships and sexual activity.
+There is a superficial treatment of important decisions, such as unwed teen pregnancy.
 If the teen likes adventure, the Read More ….

 Hope.
 Hope is the path through the darkness of mental illness for families.
 We need hope to be able to take the next step, then the next one, and next one.
 Brenda Poinsett’s 30 Days of Hope for Dealing with Depression helps us take that next step.
 30 Days of Hope is Read More ….

 Brian G. Hedges, author of Christ All Sufficient: An Exposition of Colossians, tells in the Introduction of a being asked, “Why Colossians?”
 Hedges explains the questioner said that Colossians wasn’t a letter often heard about, unlike Philippians.
 His response is all the more reason to study it.
 Honestly, when was Read More ….